 Some time ago I was quite naive.
-I had the crazy thought that a good gift for the people whom I most appreciated or I cared about it was to write a story which will inspire them.
+I had the crazy thought that a good gift for the people who I most appreciated or I cared about it was to write a story which would inspire them.
 Sadly, soon I learnt that, for a reason which I unknown, people did not read the story with the classical moral concept or like a teaching if not they liked to put themselves in the story, like if it was a role game.
-Some, even needed to find on any part of the story a mysterious meaning or a symbolic metaphor which would guide them on their future.
+Some even needed to find on any part of the story a mysterious meaning or a symbolic metaphor which would guide them in their future.
 No, I am not talking only about readers of my work.
-I am talking about people with whom I have studied and I passed my time with.
+I am talking about people with who I have shared my past and I passed my time with.

 Sadly, most of the things which a real storyteller writes do not have a direct meaning or symbolic representation.
 I mean: probably a psychoanalyst could read this work and s/he could use techniques to try to give an answer or explanation to what the subconscious creates but that does not mean that the symbols have a direct simile with what it is going to happen with someone in the real world.

-Maybe for this reason and for a bunch of so many more which has been happening on the past months… Maybe because it is my Birthday around the corner too.
+Maybe for this reason and for a bunch of so much more which had been happening in the past months… Maybe because it is my Birthday around the corner too.
 I have decided to write this tale to myself but not because I believe I am one of the characters if not because I want this tale will always remember me something.
 And to my weird way of to see the things, this is the way I like to do the things.
 Some people will understand my way of thinking.
 Probably a lot of people will not.
-In any case, I hope both of you enjoy the fiction tale and if it helps you in anything, like it does with me, you can let me know.
+In any case, I hope both of you enjoy the fiction tale and if it helps you in anything like it does with me, you can let me know.

-Do you know that times in life when everything seems to go wrong?
-Yes, that moments use to happen a lot… To start, you have done your laundry and, without knowing why, you have lost two of your socks.
-One pair was royal blue meanwhile the other one was red.
+Do you know those times in life when everything seems to go wrong?
+Yes, those moments use to happen a lot… To start, you have done your laundry and, without knowing why, you have lost two of your socks.
+One pair was royal blue while the other one was red.
 You are sure you have washed both pairs one by one on your sink rubbing them with your hands.
 You are so sure of that.
 So sure like you have squeezed them and you have put both pairs to dry on a clothing line.
-Once dried, you have taken them from there to deposit them smoothly on their respective assigned drawer on the only one tallboy which you own for to keep all your clothes at your small room at the 21st of Oxford Gardens.
+Once dried, you have taken them from there to deposit them smoothly on their respective assigned drawer on the only one tallboy which you own for to keep all your clothes at your small room at the 21 of Oxford Gardens.
 Suddenly, they have magically disappeared.
-It does not matter how much time you invest searching on your room, turning upside down all the drawers and checking if there is something which have fell to other box or to the inner back side.
-It does not matter that you waste your time because you know that the missing socks are not there and your only option is going to wear mismatched socks until you can earn enough nickels to buy a new matched pair but then, it is going to happen the same again.
+It does not matter how much time you invest searching in your room, turning upside down all the drawers and checking if there is something which has fallen to other box or to the inner back side.
+It does not matter that you waste your time because you know that the missing socks are not there and your only option is going to be to wear mismatched socks until you can earn enough nickels to buy a new matched pair but then, it is going to happen the same again.
 So, naturally, you begin to forget about common wear laws and aesthetics and you start your own fashion trends.
 You do not really believe the odd sock trend started because a designer said it, do you?
 Absolutely not!
-It was because on the newspaper where I worked everybody had fun of me, Sebastian Canny runner and aspirant to journalist.
+It was because on the newspaper where I worked everybody had fun with me, Sebastian Canny runner and aspirant to be a journalist.
 Without knowing why or how, I found that my mismatching problem was not a problem at all, simply… How did they call it?
-“A writers eccentricity.”
-So, I bought it and I did not worried anymore in to have to save a penny to have to wear matched socks.
+“A writer’s eccentricity.”
+So, I bought it and I did not worry anymore in to have to save a penny to have to wear matched socks.

 One day, I will tell you the story of why the socks really disappear but not today because now it is time to start to talk about the bad luck.
-It does not only starts with the socks, there is a series of different incidents which could happen in your life which determinate the real accuracy of what we call… Well, bad luck.
+It does not only start with the socks.
+There is a series of different incidents which could happen in your life which determinate the real accuracy of what we call… Well, bad luck.
 And no!
-Black cats does not have the fault at all of that series of disastrous events in which it could be involved: since a fall when you are simply walking until that the person that you love gives you pumpkins or that a dog pees your pants, mismatched sock and shoes when you are waiting to cross the road while you are waiting for the change of the traffic light.
+Black cats do not have the fault at all of that series of disastrous events in which it could be involved: since a fall when you are simply walking until that the person that you love gives you pumpkins, or that a dog pees your pants, mismatched sock and shoes when you are waiting to cross the road while you are waiting for the change of the traffic light.
 It really sucks when you cross with that kind of dogs…

 Some people believe the origin of all this kind of disgraces is because someone looked bad at you.
 In other words, what our grannies said: “He has cursed you.”
-Of course, like if someone with mystical powers has put a jinx on you, you cannot do nothing about it, just to stare stoically under the stormy dark cloud until it will decide to pass.
+Of course, like if someone with mystical powers has put a jinx on you, you can do nothing about it, just to stare stoically under the stormy dark cloud until it will decide to pass.
 That, or to do a bunch of no sense rituals to keep the bad luck away from you.
-You all know a bit of them, don’t you?
-They say you must always start the day stepping with the right foot and they finish saying that you must fill your room with all kind of amulets or stupid ugly things which will prevent that everything “bad” will stay away from you.
-In some cases, people starts to wear that preventive amulets too but that is also another tale.
+You all know a bit of some of them, don’t you?
+They say you must always start the day stepping with the right foot and they finish saying that you must fill your room with all kind of amulets or stupid ugly things which will prevent that everything bad will stay away from you.
+In some cases, people start to wear those preventive amulets too but that is also another tale.

-The real problem with the cases of “bad luck” or strange sudden temperament changes of the people whom is around you is not a powerful witch has cursed you.
-The problem is you have a Chirpywangler pest, probably at your own home or surroundings.
-You could have several or just one but with one it is more than enough.
+The real problem with the cases of “bad luck” or strange sudden temperament changes of the people who are around you, it is not a powerful witch has cursed you.
+The problem is you have a Chirpywangler’s pest, probably in your own home or surroundings.
+You could have several or just one but with one, it is more than enough.

-It was a Sunday when Mrs. Arsnworth explained to me how those creatures feed themselves of people and of the chaos generated by their bites.
-We were at her house, like it was usual, enjoying some classical tea afternoon old fashion style.
-Finally, Worf and I were friends and he did not snarled at me each time I appeared.
+It was a Sunday when Mrs Arsnworth explained to me how those creatures feed themselves of people and of the chaos generated by their bites.
+We were at her house, like it was usual, enjoying some classical afternoon tea old fashion style.
+Finally, Worf and I were friends and he did not snarl at me each time I appeared.
 In fact, the good creature was laying next to my feet and, despite I could not see him, I knew he was sleeping soothing at my feet.

-I was telling to Mrs. Arsnworth the strange things which were happening to me since I arrived to London, at least one year ago.
-I had never had in mind none of that small incidents but since she entered in my life I felt everything on this world had an explanation: a logical one, despite of what some of you could think.
-I was going to tell her what had happened last Friday on the newspaper when she just said: “Oh, dear…” And without to have the opportunity of to say nothing else, she took my cup of tea and she added some lemon and extra honey to it.
+I was telling to Mrs Arsnworth the strange things which were happening to me since I arrived in London, at least one year ago.
+I had never had in mind none of those small incidents but since she entered in my life I felt everything in this world had an explanation: a logical one, regardless of what some of you could think.
+I was going to tell her what had happened last Friday on the newspaper when she just said: “Oh, dear…” And without to have the opportunity of to say anything else, she took my cup of tea and she added some lemon and extra honey to it.